What are Cookies?

 Persistent cookies remain on your computer once you have closed your web browser, this allows your preferences on websites to be remembered.
 These cookies are used for a variety of purposes, for example, remembering your preferences on a website (your language choice or your user name on a particular website).

 This refers to the website placing the cookie.
 First party cookies are cookies set by the website you are visiting.
 Third party cookies are set by another website; the website you are visiting may have advertising on the page and this other website will be able to set a cookie on your computer.
-On the main web browsers, third party cookies are allowed by default.
+On the main web browsers, third-party cookies are allowed by default.
 Changing the settings on your browsers can prevent this.

-We use third party and first party cookie reports to improve our services and target our customer needs.
+We use the third party and first party cookie reports to improve our services and target our customer needs.

 There are some exemptions to the above where it is essential for a website to store information on your computer.
 For example, to provide a service to you that you have requested.